asibahi/asibahi.github.io/content/thoughts/DRAFT - The Hanging Gardens Problem/index.md

 [^3]: This might sound heretical in Sudoku, but in well constructed Sudoku puzzles there is always at least one cell with exactly one candidate in any given puzzle state thought solving.
 If ever there are not any, either it is not a well constructed puzzle, or the solver is unaware of the Ring of Phistomefel.

 This approach can work just fine for the Hanging Gardens.
 The Tile set and the connection rules are clearly defined.
 It is only a matter of putting it into code and .. running it.
 The problem most apparent to me, however, is that the search space is potentially *huge*.
 So, I first need to try this approach with a smaller problem set.

+**tl;dr**: I gave up on the problem due to time and memory constraints.
+However, while I was at it, I found solutions to two, equally interesting, sub problems, and nice graphics.

 ---